inspec/inspec/docs-chef-io/content/inspec/profiles.md

 Use the `supports` setting in the `inspec.yml` file to specify one (or more) platforms for which a profile is targeting.
 The list of supported platforms may contain the following:

 - Use `platform-family` to restrict to a specific platform family.
-- Use `platform-name` to restrict on a specific platform name.
+- Use `platform-name` to restrict on a specific platform name (supports bash wildcards).
-- Use `release` to restrict to a specific platform version (used with platform-name).
+- Use `release` to restrict to a specific platform version (used with platform-name, supports bash wildcards).
 - Use `platform` to restrict on either platform-name or platform-family.

 For compatibility we support `os-name` and `os-family`.
 We recommend all users